Commissions - Points to consider.

 If contacting me on behalf of a large organisation or acting as an intermediary agency representing a third party, please consider how much of your own deadline may be consumed by your own internal adminstrative processes, meetings and committee based decision making.
 That is to say; With a rough idea of the complexities of a project I can indicate how soon after receiving a deposit payment that I expect the work to be completed.
 However, it will be up to you to sign off on a project brief and release that deposit payment sufficiently early for me to order and take delivery of the raw materials needed such that I may begin practical work in time to meet your deadline.
 (I've had one advertising agency book time in my diary to sculpt portraits, yet two months after the first of their self-imposed deadlines had expired they were still asking me to shuffle my diary as they hadn't yet agreed whose portraits.
 Then there was the archaeological museum that after months of endless indecision about different ideas, execeded their own deadline without ever committing to starting work on anything.
 The irony of their excuse/apology seemed lost on them in that they claimed that they had run out of time having not had enough advance notice of a one thousand year anniversary to plan a commemerative exhibition.)

 From time to time I am contacted about repairing, modifying, completing, up-dating or otherwise working on projects begun by other people.
-It can be much more difficult to advise upon costs or timescales for such projects compared to those started from scratch.
+Occasionally it can be much more difficult to advise upon costs or timescales for such projects compared to those started from scratch.
 There may be many hours of labour needed simply to identify and resolve "unknowns" in pre-existing work and learn enough about them to judge how "progress" can best be made.
 In such cases clients may need a flexible budget and timescale along with an open mind regarding how far backward a project may need to go before being able to assess how to move forward.
 (I'd illustrate this point with one client who contacted me saying he had just bought a very expensive model at a very cheap price becuase of its poor condition.
-He wanted to know if I could restore it for him?
+His regular restorer had told him it wasn't viable to repair and so he wanted to know if I could restore it for him instead?
 The model exhibited evidence of multiple accidents some of which had damaged previous crudely executed repairs capable of concealing a multitude of additional problems.
 Consequently my initial assessment was that I could not reliably advise about costs of restoration without first stripping, cleaning and dismantling the model to fully assess what I would be dealing with.
 That the time/budget needed even for this preliminary investigative work would be difficult to reliably estimate in advance.
-However, based upon gut instinct, I advised that his limitted budget was likley inadequate and that it was probable that once started we may discover that repairing the model might prove to be economically unviable; that is to say it might cost more than simply buying a new model straight from the original manufacturer.
-Nevertheless having already bought the damaged model this client wanted me to proceed and do what I could with his available budget.
-Inspite of the prior warnings he was not happy with the fact his limitted budget was spent confirming there was more damage than originally visible, and that his fee would not cover returning his model to the condition he wanted.)
+However, based upon gut instinct, I advised that his limitted budget was likley inadequate and that it was probable that if started we may discover that repairing the model might prove to be economically unviable; that is to say it might cost more than simply buying a new model straight from the original manufacturer.)

 Whilst I understand that a client may occassionally need or wish to change a brief part way through a project, it is important to understand this could potentially result in costs/production schedule exceeding previously agreed limits and so a new contract or fee may have to be agreed.
 Consequently I usually ask that clients contact me as early as they possibly can to discuss potential commissions and keep in touch throughout a project if their needs are changing.
 A related point worth making about progress and planning is to say I'm always happy to provide updates and photo's of work to keep clients informed during lengthy projects, and should they wish they can arrange to call in to my workshop on the Wirral peninsula to offer feedback in person, but please note where I am based.
 (I had one potential client tell me although they'd been impressed by my portfolio and what I felt I could do with their budget, they'd ultimately offered the project to somebody else because they felt the logistics wouldn't work if using a Bristol based model maker:- Given that I live and work 200miles away from Bristol and have never had any connection with the city, this surprising statement left me wondering why, if they believed this, they'd approached me in the first place?)